key4hep/key4hep-dev-utils/README.md

 ## Github rulesets

-To update the github rulesets for many repositories run `scripts/update-ruleset-all.sh`.
+To update the github rulesets for many repositories go to `scripts` and run `./update-all update-ruleset.sh`.
 To update the default ruleset used the easiest way is to create one in Github, export it and then overwrite the json file `defaults/github/default-branch-ruleset.json`.

+## Github repository settings

+Similarly to the rulesets, run `./update-all update-github-settings.sh`

 # Running the tests